-LIZ Johnson was given the honour of laying the final tile at the Aquatics Centre in London last year and the roar of the patriotic crowd nearly brought the house down as she won Paralympic bronze there tonight.
+LIZ Johnson was given the honour of laying the final tile at the Aquatics Centre in London last year and the roar of the patriotic crowd nearly brought the house down as she won Paralympic bronze

 The 26-year-old Newport swimmer, who has cerebral palsy, was defending the SB6 100m breaststroke title she won in Beijing four years ago.